patrickcping/pingone-go-sdk-v2/mfa/docs/MFAPushCredentialAPNS.md

 ### NewMFAPushCredentialAPNS

-`func NewMFAPushCredentialAPNS(type_ string, key string, teamId string, token string, ) *MFAPushCredentialAPNS`
+`func NewMFAPushCredentialAPNS(type_ EnumMFAPushCredentialAttrType, key string, teamId string, token string, ) *MFAPushCredentialAPNS`

 NewMFAPushCredentialAPNS instantiates a new MFAPushCredentialAPNS object This constructor will assign default values to properties that have it defined,